ovity/octotree/README.md

 ## Octotree
 Chrome extension to display GitHub code in tree format.
-Useful for code junkies who frequently read source in GitHub and do not want download or checkout every single repository.
+Useful for developers who frequently read source in GitHub and do not want download or checkout every single repository.

 ## Install
 * Download and install [Octotree](tbd) from the Chrome store